charlie2099/charlieevans.dev/blog_ghost_banishers_page.md

 ## Introduction (Rewrite)
 Welcome to the Project Page for Ghost Banishers, a group project I undertook as part of my postgraduate diploma in Commercial Games Development.
-The following sections will give an overview of the project, highighting it's core features, strengths, and limitations, as well as summary of the key technical challenges and how I overcame them.
+The following sections will give an overview of the project, highlighting it's core features, strengths, and limitations, as well as summary of the key technical challenges and how I overcame them.
 Finally, this article will conclude with a reflection on what I learnt and future plans for the project.
 Code samples can be found at the end of this page.